 HTTP headers enable both for the client and server to transfer further information within the request or response header.

-As you might be aware, web scraping or web data collection is a thriving method to gather a vast amount of publicly available intelligence in an automated way.
+As you might be aware, web scraping or web data collection tools are a thriving method to gather a vast amount of publicly available intelligence in an automated way.
 Simply put, the more you know, the more you grow, right?
 But how much do you know about web scraping process itself?

 When it comes to the technical side of web scraping which evolved into the art itself, perhaps the most interesting part is that there is no correct way to set up a web scraper.